natewatson999/httpx/README.md

 # node-httpx
-node-httpx provides a nodejs library for managing http and https server at the same time.
+node-httpx provides a nodejs library for managing http and https servers at the same time.
 It also provides http and https requests.

 This module, httpx , is published under the MIT license.
 It was written by Nate Watson and Oluwafunmiwo Judah Sholola.